Mulatto Haitians: Nomenclature and use

+According to legend, the colors of the Haitian flag represent Blacks (blue) and Mulattoes (red).

-Mulatto, a term borrowed from Spanish and Portuguese, is often used to refer to the light-skinned Haitian elite.
-However, its use in academic sources is contested; Matthew J. Smith argues that the term "acknowledges phenotype but does not necessarily refer to social status".
-A multiplicity of terms are used in Haitian Creole to refer to light-skinned people beyond mulatto (e.g. Griffe, Marabou, Métif, Quarteronné, etc.).
-Some contemporary authors prefer use of the Kreyòl Milat to refer to the Haitian elite including but going beyond its light-skinned component; Smith invokes a quote attributed to Jean-Jacques Acaau, the black leader of the Piquet Rebellion of 1843: "Nèg rich se milat, milat pòv se nèg" (A rich black is a milat, a poor milat is a negro).
-In this article, mulatto is used to refer to light-skinned individuals in Haiti and the social class which they are often a part of.
+While the term Mulatto, borrowed from Spanish and Portuguese, refers to a person of mixed white European and Black African ancestry generally, the term is also often used to refer to the light-skinned Haitian elite in particular.
+Its use in this latter sense is contested by academics; Matthew J. Smith suggests the term "acknowledges phenotype but does not necessarily refer to social status".
+A multiplicity of terms are used in Haitian Creole to refer to light-skinned people beyond Mulatto, such as Griffe, Marabou, Métif, and Quarteronné.
+Individuals may be perceived as Mulatto based on sociocultural factors and physical characteristics, such as their skin color, the texture of their hair and skin, and their facial features.
+Additionally, due to the demographic dominance of Black Haitians, Mulatto identity has shifted: many persons who may be considered Mulattoes in the 21st century would be considered firmly Black in 1791.

+Given the nuances of Mulatto identity, some contemporary authors prefer to use the Kreyòl Milat to refer specifically to the mixed-race Haitian elite.
+Matthew Smith invokes a quote attributed to Jean-Jacques Acaau, the Black leader of the Piquet Rebellion of 1843 to illustrate the class element of the term: "Nèg rich se Milat, Milat pòv se Nèg" (lit.
+'A rich Black is a Milat, a poor Milat is a Negro').